Education

 Grading – Linking Parameters with Purpose

 An unbiased standardization of the grading system would require careful consideration of all angles of these queries and dilemmas to arrive at an objective conclusion that leaves no room for ambiguity.
-Besides the above-mentioned ethical issues in education, there are other noteworthy issues – teacher evaluation, sex education, value education, tracking, and random drug tests in campuses – that prevail surrounded by controversy.
+Besides the above-mentioned ethical issues in education, there are other noteworthy issues – teacher evaluation, sex education, value education, tracking, and random drug tests on campuses – that prevail, surrounded by controversy.
 Each of these issues requires fine scrutiny and deep understanding, but even then, there would always be that “depends upon the situation” factor that would decide which way the verdict rests.